tomesje/initial/README.md

 # initial
-This is just a repository for a green hand.If there is something to correct or improve,test me.
+This is just a repository for a green hand.If there is something to correct or improve,text me.